 A bankruptcy petition is a written statement made under oath, and failure to disclose something is at the very best embarrassing and at the very worst a felony that could lose you your discharge.

 Bankruptcy trustees look for completeness in disclosure, not just value in assets.
+They know from experience the stuff people usualy have and expect to see it.
 A good friend of mine who is a trustee once said to me, "If the debtor isn't telling me everything about their household furnishings, what else aren't they telling me?"

 He will ask a debtor, who did not list a car as an asset or a lease of one, "How did you get to the meeting today?"
 Or, as one trustee in South Carolina put it, to a debtor who did not list any clothing as an asset, "Were you naked when you signed the petition?"